SecGen/SecGen/modules/services/unix/http/apache/README.md

 Determines whether Puppet should use a specific command to restart the HTTPD service.
 Valid options: a command to restart the Apache service.
 Default: undef, which uses the [default Puppet behavior][Service attribute restart].

+##### `ssl_stapling`

+Specifies whether or not to use [SSLUseStapling](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslusestapling).
+Valid options: Boolean.
+Default: false.
+It is possible to override this on a vhost level.

+This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

+##### `ssl_stapling_return_errors`

+Can be used to set the [SSLStaplingReturnResponderErrors](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslstaplingreturnrespondererrors) directive.
+No default.
+It is possible to override this on a vhost level.

+This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

 ##### `timeout`

 Sets Apache's [`TimeOut`][] directive, which defines the number of seconds Apache waits for certain events before failing a request.
 Default: 120.